cpage-pivotal/tanzu-deploy-action/README.md

 * `project:` Enter the name of the Tanzu Platform project where you will be publishing ([Docs](https://docs.vmware.com/en/VMware-Tanzu-Platform/services/create-manage-apps-tanzu-platform-k8s/getting-started-set-up-infra.html#create-project))
 * `space:` Enter the name of the Tanzu Platform space where you will be publishing ([Docs](https://docs.vmware.com/en/VMware-Tanzu-Platform/services/create-manage-apps-tanzu-platform-k8s/getting-started-create-app-envmt.html#create-a-space-in-your-project))

+**(Optional)** If you have a custom build plan set up in your target project, you can uncomment and set the `buildPlanSource` field.
+This can be used to perform post-build steps like [automatically generating and HTTPRoute](https://github.com/warroyo/custom-http-route-task/tree/main).

 ### Run the workflow

 Commit your changes to Github.
 This will trigger a run of the workflow.
 You can track progress of the workflow under the Actions tab of your repo.